 - As previously mentioned, Alexa ranking can be manipulated.
 Online traffic data can be influenced to a significant extent.
 The results may not be as accurate as desired if some publishers and webmasters decide to manipulate the tool.

 - Alexa doesn’t separately rank subdomains and subpages within a domain.
 It only calculates the traffic for the top-level domain, which may result in a few inaccuracies.

 In a nutshell, Alexa rankings have their pros and cons, but there is still enough incentive for you to keep track of and improve your website’s Alexa rank.

 How to Improve Your Alexa Rank

-As briefly mentioned earlier, you can improve your website’s Alexa rank using several ethical practices without manipulating the tool.
+As briefly mentioned earlier, you can improve your website’s ranking using several ethical practices without manipulating the tool.
 Below I’ve highlighted some useful tips: